 In any case, when you juice using a slow juicer, the seeds get crushed and expelled together with the pulp.
 However, it is a different case if you blend apples with the seeds.
 Then you consume the apples and seeds.
 Still, you will need to eat at least eight or more in order for it to have any adverse effect.
 It is quite impossible to be eating 8 or more apples a day with the seeds.

-The wax on apples are mostly non-petroleum based and are safe for consumption.
+The wax on apples are mostly non-petroleum based and safe for consumption.
 However, if you’re concerned, go for organic apples.
 One way to remove the wax is by brushing with a fruit brush although you may not get it off completely.

-If you are serious about juicing, invest in a good gear juicer which addresses the two problems above (wax and oxidation).
-When using a gear juicer, you can be sure that the wax will not be included in your juice but will be expelled out in the pulp.
-Secondly, a gear juicer that runs on low RPM will preserve the nutrients and enzymes and preserve the juices from oxidation.
+quality gear juicer which will addresses the two problems above (wax and oxidation).
+Gear juicers will remove the wax from the juice, expelling it out in the pulp.
+Secondly, a gear juicer that runs on low RPM will preserve the nutrients and enzymes and prevent juice oxidation.